activeldap/activeldap/doc/text/tutorial.md

 The first argument is the name of the method you wish to create.
-In this case, we created a method called `groups` and `primary_group` using the symbol `:groups` and `:primary_group`.
+In this case, we created a method called `groups` and `primary_group` using the symbols `:groups` and `:primary_group`.
 The next collection of arguments are actually a `Hash` (as with `ldap_mapping`).

+To specify the `groups` association, we use the `:many` option.
-`:many` is used for an object belongs to many objects.
-All of matched objects are treated as belonged objects.
+`:many` is used if an object belongs to many objects.
+All of matched objects are treated as belonged objects. `:many` sets the "related object's attribute name" and `:primary_key` sets the "own attribute name".

-`:foreign_key` not `:many` is used for an object just belongs to an object.
-The first matched object is treated as belonged object.

-If `:many` is specified, `:many` is treated as "related object's attribute name". `:primary_key` is treated as "own attribute name".
-They are used to resolve the belong to relation.
 If `:primary_key` is left off of the argument list, it is assumed to be the `dn_attribute`.
 In the example, `uid` is specified explicitly but we can omit it because `uid` is the default value.